 Trinity Internship Directory.

-These are companies and organizations with whom we have previous
+These are companies and organizations with whom the college has ongoing

-internships meet our standards.
-The directory is arranged by subject and
+relationships regarding internships.
+The directory is arranged by subject

 You can contact

 almost any organization and inquire about internships.
-Take a look at their
+The easiest way to

-internship that seems interesting to you, please contact Victoria (see above)
+seems interesting to you, please contact Victoria (see a. above) so that she

-so that she can work with them to ensure that the
+can work with them to ensure that the internship

-internship meets federal guidelines and Trinity’s requirements for
+meets federal Dept. of Labor guidelines and Trinity’s requirements for

 Advisors in the Career Development Center are happy to help you.
 Please